vitaly-t/pg-promise/README.md

 #### Limitations

-It is important to know that PostgreSQL doesn't have proper support for nested transactions, it only has support for save points that can work inside a transaction as a sub-transaction.
-The difference between the two approaches is huge, as explained further.
+It is important to know that PostgreSQL doesn't have proper support for nested transactions, it only supports *partial rollbacks* via [savepoints](http://www.postgresql.org/docs/9.4/static/sql-savepoint.html) inside transactions.
+The difference between the two techniques is huge, as explained further.

-Within proper support for nested transactions, the result of a successful sub-transaction isn't rolled back when the parent transaction is rolled back.
-However, with save-points, as implemented by PostgreSQL, this is exactly the case, i.e. if you roll-back the top-level transaction, the result of any child transaction/save-point is also rolled back.
+Proper support for nested transactions means that the result of a successful sub-transaction isn't rolled back when its parent transaction is rolled back.
+But with PostgreSQL save-points, if you roll-back the top-level transaction, all inner save-points are also rolled back.

-So, if the main principle of sub-transactions isn't supported, what good are sub-transactions in PostgreSQL, you might wonder.
-You can roll-back results of sub-transactions, without effecting the result of the top-level transaction, and promise logic allows easy implementation of such partial rollback pattern.
+Save-points are only good for *partial rollbacks*, i.e. you can roll-back results of sub-transactions, with yet successful *commit* for the top-level transaction.
+Using promises it is easy to construct your transaction so it would utilize that logic.

 ### Synchronous Transactions

 A regular task/transaction with a set of independent queries relies on method [batch] to resolve